ibm-cloud-docs/account/create-catalog.md

 1. Click **Update**.
 1. Click the Validate product tab.
 1. In the Configure the validation target section, select your cluster from the **Cluster** list, and enter `apache-test-deployment` as the namespace.
-1. Click **Validate** to ensure that your product can be installed successfully.
+1. Click **Validate** to ensure that your software can be installed successfully.
 This step is required before you can make it available for users in your account.
 This action can take several minutes.
 In the Validation summary section, the status is displayed as Validated when the deployment is complete.
 2. Make sure the deployment is successful by checking the Schematics workspace and the Kubernetes cluster:
     1. Click **View logs** in the Validation summary section.
 You're directed to your workspace details.
     2. Confirm that the recent activity shows that the plan is applied.